chungyc/site-personal/site/article/technical/website/extensionless.markdown

 ---
-title: URLs with no extensions using Hakyll
+title: Clean URLs with with Hakyll
 published: 2023-02-15
 description: Another way to have URLs with no extensions for HTML pages with Hakyll.
 include-syntax-stylesheet: true